-- 22.01 Regular employees shall earn vacation, sick leave and statutory holidays while they are in receipt of paid sick leave, provided the absence from work with pay does not exceed six (6) consecutive months. - 22.02 Regular employees shall not earn vacation, sick leave and statutory holidays while they are on: - (i) Paid sick leave longer than six (6) consecutive months. - (ii) Long Term Disability Plan. - (iii) Unpaid leave in excess of thirty (30) consecutive days (calculated from the first day of absence of the leave from work with statutory holiday entitlements determined by the Employment Standards Act). - (iv) Workers Compensation in excess of ninety (90) consecutive days.
+22.01 Regular employees shall earn vacation, sick leave and statutory holidays while they are in receipt of paid sick leave, provided the absence from work with pay does not exceed six (6) consecutive months.

+- 22.02 Regular employees shall not earn vacation, sick leave and statutory holidays while they are on: - (i) Paid sick leave longer than six (6) consecutive months. - (ii) Long Term Disability Plan. - (iii) Unpaid leave in excess of thirty (30) consecutive days (calculated from the first day of absence of the leave from work with statutory holiday entitlements determined by the Employment Standards Act), except when on a leave defined in Part 6 of the Employment Standards Act. - (iv) Workers Compensation in excess of ninety (90) consecutive days. - 22.03 Pro-rating of vacation and sick leave under this Article shall be calculated on the basis of one twelfth (1/12) of the entitlement for each month, or portion of a month greater than one-half.